giuseppedebiase/Scientific_Computing_with_Python/README.md

 ## Projects
 Two kinds of projects in this repo:
 "Learn X by Building Y": This are guided exercises where FCC teaches Python concepts.
 "Certification Project: Build X": Projects that you must submit to earn the certification.
 FCC gives you a (almost) blank IDE.

+List of Certification Projects:
+  * Arithmetic Formatter Project
+  * Time Calculator Project
+  * Budget App Project
+  * Polygon Area Calculator Project
+  * Probability Calculator Project

 [Learn String Manipulation by Building a Cipher](https://github.com/giuseppedebiase/Scientific_Computing_with_Python/blob/main/Projects/1_vigenere.py)
 [Learn How to Work with Numbers and Strings by Implementing the Luhn Algorithm](https://github.com/giuseppedebiase/Scientific_Computing_with_Python/blob/main/Projects/2_luhn.py)
 [Learn Lambda Functions by Building an Expense Tracker](https://github.com/giuseppedebiase/Scientific_Computing_with_Python/blob/main/Projects/3_expense_tracker.py)